 A comprehensive research program.

-To motivate new approaches to increasing research use in schools, Rethinking Research 4 Schools (R4S) will implement a focused program of research to measure the nature and depth of research use, identify the factors that hinder or support research use, and deepen our understanding of the relationships and links between people and organizations that support research use.
-We will do this through a two-pronged approach guided by the following research questions:
+To motivate new approaches to increasing research use in schools, Rethinking Research 4 Schools (R4S) implements a focused program of research to measure the nature and depth of research use, identify the factors that hinder or support research use, and deepen our understanding of the relationships and links between people and organizations that support research use.
+We do this through a two-pronged approach guided by the following research questions:

 - How can we measure schools’ use of evidence, including research, and conditions that constrain or support use?